culturemesh/CultureMeshAndroid/docs/source/android/javadoc/org/codethechange/culturemesh/TimelineActivity.rst

 .. java:field:: static final String BUNDLE_NETWORK
    :outertype: TimelineActivity

+   The tag for showing that we're passing in the network to a new activity.

 FILTER_CHOICE_EVENTS
 ^^^^^^^^^^^^^^^^^^^^

 .. java:field:: static final String FILTER_CHOICE_EVENTS
    :outertype: TimelineActivity

+   The key in SharedPreferences for determining whether to display events in the feed.

 FILTER_CHOICE_NATIVE
 ^^^^^^^^^^^^^^^^^^^^